Heating, Cooling & Air Treatment

 For a smallish room, you should be looking for fast, consistent heat, not maximum power.
 If you make the mistake of buying a heater that’s far too powerful, you’ll overheat and end up with an uncomfortably large energy bill.

-IMPORTANT: Note that unflued gas heaters will vent their low-level emissions back into the room, so ventilation is a must.
+IMPORTANT: Note that unflued gas heaters will vent their low-level emissions back into the room, so adequate ventilation is a must.
 They may also cause irritation if you have asthma or skin sensitivities.

 Larger rooms (25-40sqm)